Nitrux/nx-apphubd/README.md

 ### Requirements

 - Nitrux 4.0.0 and newer.
-    - _♦ Information: To use `nx-apphub-cli` in previous versions of Nitrux use a container._
+    - _♦ Information: To use `nx-apphubd` in previous versions of Nitrux use a container._
 - Python 3.10 and newer.

 NX AppHub Daemon requires the following utilities to function properly: